-VADs have shown beneficial effects on myocardial function through improvement in myocardial contractile performance; reversal of down regulation of betareceptors seen in heart failure (HF), with restoration in the ability of the heart to respond to the inotropic effects of sympathetic stimulation; and normalization of chamber geometry, and reduction of myocardial fibrosis, hypertrophy, and disruption in cytoskeletal proteins.

-This suggests that failing human myocytes have the capability of undergoing beneficial functional and electrophysiologic changes and an increase in contractile strength in the presence of hemodynamic unloading and improved neurohumoral and circulatory derangements.
-This remodeling generally is complete by about 40 days, with evidence of clinical benefit and an improvement in quality of life.
+Ventricular assist devices (VADs) have proven beneficial to myocardial function through improvement in myocardial contractile performance, reversal of down regulation of beta-receptors in heart failure, restoration of the ability of the heart to respond to the inotropic effects of sympathetic stimulation, normalization of chamber geometry and reduction of myocardial fibrosis, hypertrophy, and disruption in cytoskeletal proteins.
+These benefits suggest that failing human myocytes are capable of undergoing beneficial functional and electrophysiological changes and can have increased contractile strength in the presence of hemodynamic unloading and improved neurohumoral and circulatory derangements.
+This remodeling is generally takes approximately 40 days, and shows both clinical benefit and improvement in quality of life.

 Since 2000, there have been improved outcomes in VAD implantation in the pediatric population.
-Early experience involved the most critically ill children who often were near death at the time of VAD implantation.
-More recently, centers' increasing experience with the surgical techniques, timing, and postoperative care; the use of more long-term devices over time; and refinements in patient selection, have resulted in improved outcomes despite the increasing use of VADs in smaller and more complex patients.
+Early experience involved the most critically ill children who were often near death at the time of VAD implantation.
+More recently, centers' increasing experience with surgical techniques, timing, and postoperative care; the use of more long-term devices over time; and refinements in patient selection have resulted in improved outcomes, despite the increasing use of VADs in smaller and more complex patients.
 Further study is warranted to optimize criteria for pediatric patient and device selection.

 In one study reported by Blume, et al, 86% of pediatric patients who received a VAD were successfully bridged to transplantation from 2000 to 2003.
 Prior to 2000, only 63% of pediatric patients were successfully bridged to transplantation.
-The subgroups of patients with congenital heart disease and in smaller, younger patients, who rarely are large enough for most long-term assist devices, did not have as successful applications as the rest of the population.
+The subgroups including patients with congenital heart disease and younger patients, who are rarely large enough for most long-term assist devices, did not have similar success rates when compared to the remainder of the population.

 A prospective multi-institutional investigational device exemption trial compared patients with the Berlin Heart EXCOR with a control group supported on extracorporeal membrane oxygenation (ECMO).
-Between May 2009 and December 2010, a total of 48 patients \leq 16 years of age met the inclusion criteria and were separated into 2 cohorts according to body surface area (cohort 1, \leq 0.7 m2; cohort 2, \geq 0.7 m2) with 24 patients in each group.
-The median survival time for cohorts 1 and 2 (\geq 174 and 144 days, respectively) far exceeded that of ECMO (cohort 1, 13 days; cohort 2, 10 days; P<0.001 by log-rank test).
+Between May 2009 and December 2010, a total of 48 patients $\leq$ 16 years of age met the inclusion criteria and were separated into 2 cohorts according to body surface area (cohort 1, $\leq$ 0.7 m2; cohort 2, $\geq$ 0.7 m2) with 24 patients in each group.
+The median survival time for cohorts 1 and 2 ( $\geq$ 174 and 144 days, respectively) far exceeded that of ECMO (cohort 1, 13 days; cohort 2, 10 days; $P\leq$ 0.001 by log-rank test).
 Based on the results of this trial, the Berlin Heart EXCOR was granted HDE approval as a device to provide long-term mechanical circulatory support as a bridge to cardiac transplantation in children with severe left or biventricular dysfunction.
-19